Skip to main content

 string

-Type of payment method saved (for example, CARD, PAYPAL, ACH).
+Type of payment method saved.

 3. Understand customer lifecycle and manage customers